The Sight Below: Live performances

 The Sight Below has performed extensively throughout North America and Europe.
 During the multimedia live performances, the artist creates his own visuals, manipulating images and footage until they are only recognizable as slow moving shapes, providing a counterpoint to the heavily treated wall of guitar textures.

 Soon after the Glider release a US tour followed in February 2009 with labelmate Lusine.
 Later on, appearances at DEMF (Detroit, Michigan) and MUTEK (Montreal, Quebec, Canada) would continue showcasing The Sight Below's brand of immersive guitar music and visual art integration.

 In June 2009, The Sight Below performed at Sónar Festival (Barcelona, Spain), this time joined by Slowdive member Simon Scott on guitars and vocals.
 Together they toured throughout the Summer in the EU and UK, including a show at the historical Sacred Trinity Church in Manchester, London's The Luminaire club, and a notoriously loud performance during Ghostly's 10-Year Anniversary party at Berlin's infamous Berghain nightclub on June 26, 2009.

 Collaborations

-In the studio, The Sight Below has worked extensively with the aforementioned Scott and Tiny Vipers, plus Benoît Pioulard, while remixing School of Seven Bells, Detroit's Echospace, and Germany's Pantha Du Prince.
+In the studio, The Sight Below has worked extensively with Benoît Pioulard and the aforementioned Scott and Tiny Vipers.
+He's also remixed School of Seven Bells, Detroit's Echospace, and Germany's Pantha Du Prince.

 Irisarri has also collaborated with renowned Austrian guitarist Fennesz, performing live at Decibel Festival in Seattle and Interferenze Festival in Italy.

-In January 2011, Irisarri collaborated with Benoît Pioulard on a tribute to Broadcast's Trish Keenan, covering the track 'Until Then', from the band's 2000 album The Noise Made By People.
+In January 2011, Irisarri collaborated with Benoît Pioulard on a tribute to Broadcast's Trish Keenan, covering the track "Until Then", from the band's 2000 album The Noise Made By People.